markekraus/PSRAW/docs/Module/about_RedditScope.md

 Describes the RedditScope Class

 # LONG DESCRIPTION
 The ReditScope Class is used to define OAuth Scopes for reddit's API.
 All OAuth bearer tokens are limited in what functions they may perform.
 Scopes for an application define what the application can and cannot do on the API.
-When creating a new RedditApplication class, one or more RedditScope's are required ro be set on the Scope property.
+When creating a new [RedditApplication](https://psraw.readthedocs.io/en/latest/Module/about_RedditApplication) class, one or more RedditScope's are required to be set on the Scope property.
 When a request is made for an OAuth Authorization Code, the scopes will be provided and the resulting Access Token will only be valid for those scopes.

 ReditScope's can be created manually or you can retrieve all valid scopes with [Get-RedditOAuthScope](https://psraw.readthedocs.io/en/latest/Module/Get-RedditOAuthScope).